heirish/learning-playground/cpp/4.cpp11/notes.md

    3.copy assignment operator(generated only if no 5,6 declared by user) (c++11: 2,4,5,6)
    4.destructor
    ```

+   in c++11: if 3,4 is declared, then the generation rule of 2 is deprecated, if 2,4 is declared,  the generation rule of 3 is deprecated.

 - C++11

   ```
    5.move constructor(generated only if 2,3,4,6 not declared by user)
    6.move assignment operator(generated only if 2,3,4,5 not declared by user)
   ```

 - class Dog{}; is equivalent to something like below
   ```
   class Dog {